-If we take a transmission line without any discontinuity then it will have to be an infinite line and the energy will be getting stored in its elements further and further along the line as electric and magnetic fields.
-There is no violation of the energy conservation, and when there is no reflected wave to restore the energy to the source, it may be continuously giving away energy, which gets stored in electric and magnetic fields in more and more inductances and capacitances further away along the line.
-Seen this way there does not appear to be any paradox.
+If we consider a transmission line with no discontinuities whatsoever, then it will have to be an infinite line and the energy will be getting stored as electric and magnetic fields in its reactive elements further and further along the line.
+There is no violation of the energy conservation, and since there is no reflected wave to restore energy to the source, the latter would be continuously supplying energy, which gets stored in electric and magnetic fields in more and more inductances and capacitances down the line.
+Seen this way there does not seem to be any paradox.

 The paradox actually had arisen only because we were comparing two sets of solutions which are for quite different situations.
 One involves only an incident wave (i.e., without any reflected wave) and then the input impedance $Z_i=Z_0$ is a {\em real} quantity, and the voltages and currents are in phase everywhere along the circuit, with energy getting apparently ``spent'' as it is getting stored in the inductors and capacitors down the line as the incident keeps on advancing for ever in an infinite transmission line.
 The other solution was for the case with a reflected wave, and there the superposition of the incident and reflected waves results in $Z_i$ to have {\em imaginary} value with no {\em net} power loss since the source gets the energy back as the reflected wave.